 Who Performs Research?

-Research is a collaboration between doctors, hospitals, pharmaceutical and sponsor companies.
-The research is performed by health care professionals in every specialty, from family practitioners to surgeons.
+Research is a collaboration between doctors, hospitals, NIH, pharmaceutical and sponsor companies, etc. The research is performed by health care professionals in every specialty, from family practitioners to surgeons.
 It can be performed at large hospitals or small community clinics.
-St Vincent is involved in research in Oncology, Pediatrics, Infectious Disease, Pulmonary and Cardiac services, as well as other specialties.
+Mercy is involved in adult and pediatric research in Oncology, Infectious Disease, Critical Care, Pulmonary, Cardiac, Sleep Disorders as well as other specialties.

 Why is Research Important?